Geonovum/IMX-Geo/comp-analysis.md

 IMX-Geo has quite a few concepts that don't match a Cluster concept.
 Several of these classes are a bit more specific than the Cluster concepts are, so it makes sense the are missing from the Cluster concepts in the Stelselcatalogus.
 Others, like **Bestemming**, are not in scope for the stelselcatalogus, because the data for these things is not in a base registry.

 For **Bestuurlijk gebied** it could be argued that it should be a Cluster concept - or its superclass in NEN 3610, **[Registratieve ruimte](http://definities.geostandaarden.nl/nen3610-2022/id/begrip/registratieve_ruimte)**. **Gemeentegebied** and **Waterschapsgebied** would fall under this as well. **Gemeente** and **Waterschap** are subclasses of **[Openbaar Lichaam](http://begrippen.geostandaarden.nl/disgeo/id/begrip/openbaar_lichaam)** (introduced in DisGeo but also in TOOI); this could also be a Cluster concept as there is government data about these governmental organisations.

+## Analysis of KKG and other use cases

+We looked at Kadaster Knowledge Graph (KKG) use cases that were assembled in earlier projects, as well as questions about datasets posed by users at the Geoforum.
+Approximately 50% of these use cases was covered by IMX-Geo (at analysis time, during the fourth high5 in May 2023).

+Some highlights of this analysis:
+- Many questions used neighbourhoods (wijken/buurten)
+- A number of use cases needed data which is within scope of IMX-Geo, but was not yet included in the model: e.g. trees, wells, statusses, swimming pools, sports halls, terrain functions, playground equipment, publiekrechtelijke beperkingen.
+- A number of use cases needed data that was out of scope of IMX-Geo, such as risk objects, CBS kerncijfers, floor height.

+As a result of this, Neighbourhood (buurt/wijk) was added as well as Publiekrechtelijke beperking were added.

+Details of this analysis are in [this spreadsheet](https://github.com/Geonovum/WaU-imx-geo/blob/main/usecases/usecasedekkingsanalyse.xlsx).

+## Discussions with stakeholders

+We had meetings with the owners of information models that are in scope of IMX-Geo in order to gather additional use cases they were aware of.

+As a result of this ... [todo aanvullen] was added

+Details of this analysis are in [this spreadsheet](https://github.com/Geonovum/WaU-imx-geo/blob/main/usecases/opgehaaldeusecases.xlsx).

+## Comparison with source models

+Finally, we compared the IMX-Geo model to the source models that are within scope, to find any other classes we wanted to support.

+As a result of this ... [todo aanvullen] was added